Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận24/08/2023

-Simulation of the Chandrayaan-3 spacecraft landing on the Moon.
+A simulation of the Chandrayaan-3 spacecraft landing on the Moon.
 Photo: ISRO

-Finding Water on the Moon
+Searching for water on the Moon

-Why is water on the moon important?
+Why is water important on the Moon?

-If enough water ice exists, it could be a source of drinking water for lunar exploration and could help cool equipment.
+If enough ice exists, it could be a source of drinking water for lunar exploration and could help cool equipment.

 Hoang Ton (according to Reuters)